Golden Dorado Research Initiative

 The multi-year research project targets two critical knowledge gaps that can help inform conservation and management, as well as maximize the potential economic gain local and regional communities can achieve through a sustainable recreational fishery for golden dorado.
 First, studying the population structure and related ‘units to conserve’ will provide valuable guidance as to the most effective policy and management frameworks for the species.
 Second, understanding the factors driving demand for golden dorado will help identify mismatches between economic and conservation goals.
 Collectively, filling the gaps related to population structure and social practices related to golden dorado will contribute greatly to the development of a sustainable recreational fishery in South America.

-IGFA Trustee Juan Pablo Gozio is leading the charge in Argentina where local scientists, anglers, and guides will collect genetic samples from around the country’s waterways to be returned and analyzed by Dr. Danylchuk’s lab.
+IGFA Trustee Juan Pablo Gozio is leading the charge in Argentina, where local scientists, anglers, and guides have collected genetic samples from around the country’s waterways that will be analyzed by Dr. Danylchuk’s lab